alex123bob/alex123bob/README.md

 I’m currently working at [MicroStrategy](https://github.com/microstrategy).

-A dream builder, appreciate what I have, confident in things I know & I'm capable of doing.
+A dream builder, appreciate what I have, confident in things I know & excel at.

 ## Reach Me